 Payment method: We will take payments from the Linked Account you designate via the App (excluding any linked savings accounts) by way of Direct Debit.

 WARNING: Missing payments could make it harder for you to get credit.
 It may also lead to us taking legal action against you.
-In a serious case, this could include asking a court to make you bankrupt or to make an order allowing us to sell your home to get back the money you owe.

 We recommend that you should aim to pay more than the minimum payment in each month, since this will clear your balance sooner so you will pay less interest.
 We may set a recommended payment as a guide to how much you should pay, and, if we do this, we will tell you the amount we have set.